With Visual Studio Online (VSO) Microsoft is entering the space of cloud-based developer environments. So, what are the differences? Glad you asked:

 In this post I covered the most important differences between Gitpod and Visual Studio Online.
 In a nutshell: on the IDE feature level there are not many differences, but

-Please reach out if you have further questions.
+Please let us know if you have further questions.